The Whole of the Moon: Covers

 The Killers covered the song at the 2018 Glasgow TRNSMT festival of which Brandon Flowers described it as "One of the finest songs I've ever heard" before dedicating it to all the women in the audience.

 Kirin J. Callinan released a cover of the song and an accompanying video clip in 2019.
 The track marked the first single from Callinan's third album, Return To Center.

 Fiona Apple recorded a cover of the song in 2019, which appeared in the finale of the Showtime TV series The Affair.

 The electronic-house group Little Caesar released an indie dance version in the UK in 1990.
 It reached No. 68 in the UK Singles Chart.

 In the Father Ted episode "Hell", Father Noel Furlong (Graham Norton) sings a very aggressive version with his youth group members in a caravan.

 Bleachers regularly play a cover of the song at their shows including at their Radio City performance in July 2022.
 This cover was subsequently released as part of the live album Live at Radio City.

+The American bluegrass band The Travelin' McCourys recorded a version for their 2025 album, One Chord That Rings True and it is part of their live repertoire, sung by bassist Alan Bartram.

+British singer-songwriter Jack Garratt performed the song as part of a Sofa Session for BBC Radio 2 recorded at Maida Vale Studios in 2025.
+Following the response to his performance of the song, Garratt subsequently recorded and released a studio version of the song.

+A cover by a one-off group under the name The Watergirls was released in 2026 as a tribute to Scottish DJ and producer, Keith McIvor aka JD Twitch who had died in 2025 after a diagnosis of glioblastoma.
+Centred around the core group of Mhairi McClymont, Teamy, and Pearl Wong, The Watergirls cover also featured contributions by Bob Weston, James Murphy, Mary Kiani, DJ and producer CC:Disco, and Fantastic Twins.
+The record, released by DFA Records raised funds for The Beatson Charity, and the Scottish Brain Tumour Research Centre of Excellence.